admazzola/buy-the-floor-web/README.md

 - build subgraphs for wrapped mooncats and wrapped punks that give orig ids and wrap ids  !!!
 Per owner .

+- Use wolfpack to store event data about BTF burn events
+- Use Starflask API to show sellers a page of all of their NFTs (so they dont have to pick by type )

 ### TODO

  -FOR VERSION 2